javiorfo/nvim-tabula/README.md

-# nvim-coagula
+# nvim-dbking
-*A plugin for coagulating databases*
+*A plugin for using multi databases written in Lua and Rust*

-Multi database client for Neovim